 Horseley Dental Supplies Tel: 02 8717 6500.
 Product: Micro Applicators (No. N902)

 Dentsply Australia Tel: 1300 552 929.
 Product: Dycal Ivory Standard Pack (No. 623401)

 Henry Schein Halas Tel: 02 9697 6288.
 Product: GC Fuji IX GP powder + liquid (No. 04II01A)

-For GPs that have undertaken upskilling and obtained a kit, feedback on cases where the kit has been used will aid in further research and development in the management of dental emergencies.
-Once the Emergency Dental Kit questionnaire is complete, it can be faxed to Dr Tony Skapetis on 02 9845 7167.
+For GPs that have undertaken upskilling and obtained a kit, feedback on cases where the kit has been used will aid Dr Tony Skapetis in further research and development in the management of dental emergencies.
+Complete the Dental Emergency Kit online questionnaire.

 Useful Web Links

 Australian Institute of Health & Welfare - Oral health and dental care in Australia: facts and figures (2012)

 Across remoteness areas, remote and very remote regions had the lowest number of nearly all dental practitioners.
 Data shows that adults living in remote and very remote areas had higher rates of untreated decay than those in major cities - 38% compared with 24% in the years 2004-2006, and children in regional and remote areas were at increased risk of dental decay in their baby teeth compared with those in major cities.